alistairpialek/alistairpialek.com/_posts/2023-02-11-notes-from-sre-workbook-betsy-bayer.md

 ### Step 3: Measure and Renegotiate

-The key question is, how satisfied are their users with the application’s performance?
-If their users are happy, and there’s no evidence that improving performance or availability will increase user adoption/retention/usage, then you’re done.
+The key question is, how satisfied are their users with the application's performance?
+If their users are happy, and there's no evidence that improving performance or availability will increase user adoption/retention/usage, then you're done.

 You should periodically ask yourself this question to make sure that your budgets and priorities are still correct.
 (See Chapter 2 for a more in-depth treatment of this topic.)